 Instructions

-- Scrub the clams and then purge them in cold salted water for 1 hour changing the water after 30 minutes
+- Scrub the clams and then purge them in cold salted water for 1 hour and then rinse and change the water and place in an ice bath for 1 more hour.

 - In a shallow saucepot, add 2 tablespoon olive oil and bring to medium heat.
 Add garlic and anchovies once the olive oil is shimmering.
 Saute until garlic is fragrant.
-Add cherry tomatoes and gently use wooden spoon to help them break down.
+Stir in the tomato paste and combine with the garlic.
+Add cherry tomatoes and gently use a wooden spoon to help them break down.
 Saute for 5 minutes.

 - Bring a pot of water to a boil and add salt.
 Add linguine and boil until just before al dente.